An Odd Delight: A Corporate Editor's Leap Into Broadcast

 While everything went very smoothly most of the time, there were times, particularly toward the end of the season, when I could appreciate a well-organized timeline, a good sound designer, and a responsive producer.

-Beyond all the technical challenges, the learning of new things, and the completely new environment for living and working and generally just existing, the real high point of cutting This American Land was having authorship over a thing.
+Beyond all the technical challenges, the learning of new things, and the completely new environment for living and working and generally just existing, the real high point of cutting This American Life was having authorship over a thing.
 A thing people watch willingly that is trying to change the world for the better, especially in a way that I support on my own time.

 I especially enjoyed the segments I cut without active producer guidance or scripting.
 And the show opens -- making the best minute and a half you can manage that will keep people watching after the opening titles.
 But being trusted alone to assemble a half hour show?
 Yep, I could get used to that.
 More, please.